 All of the steps below can take place at any time during the year.
 However, if you are aiming to receive your degree at a specific degree conferral (October, February or May), you must follow a set of deadlines for that conferral.
 These deadlines are available online here.
-Please note also that these steps are intended to be a general guideline for the distribution, defense, and deposit, but it is your responsibility to review the more detailed policies, linked along the left side of this page.
+Please note also that these steps are intended to be a general guideline for the distribution, defense, and deposit, but it is your responsibility to review the more detailed policies, such as those on copyrighted material and "fair use", found in the pages that appear under "Dissertation Office" in the menu on the left side of this page.

 1. Get in touch with your department or program's office.
 Your program's Graduate Coordinator or ADA should be your first stop when preparing to distribute and defend.
 They are knowledgeable about GSAS policies, and can advise you on any program requirements that go beyond GSAS rules.

-4. Your department or program (not the student!) submits the five names of your proposed committee to GSAS for approval.
+3. Only departmental or program administrators may submit the five names of your proposed committee to GSAS for approval.
 The Application for Dissertation Defense form is signed by your department or program's Chair or Director of Graduate Studies, and is submitted by your program's office to the GSAS Dissertation Office.
 The form is available online here.

-5. Your department or program (not the student!) schedules the defense.
+4. Your department or program schedules the defense.